rahul-santosh7/Terraform/README.md

 Data block
 --------------
-The data block is used to get the data like current configuration or subcription level information like below.
+The data block is used to get the data like current configuration or subcription level information like below

 data "azurerm_client_config" "current" {
 }